grafana/mimir/docs/configuration/config-file-reference.md

 [max_fetched_chunks_per_query: <int> | default = 2000000]

 # The maximum number of unique series for which a query can fetch samples from
-# each ingesters and blocks storage.
-This limit is enforced in the querier only
+# each ingesters and storage.
+This limit is enforced in the querier and ruler.
+0
-# when running with blocks storage.
-0 to disable
+# to disable
 # CLI flag: -querier.max-fetched-series-per-query
 [max_fetched_series_per_query: <int> | default = 0]

 # The maximum size of all chunks in bytes that a query can fetch from each
 # ingester and storage.
-This limit is enforced in the querier and ruler only
+This limit is enforced in the querier and ruler.
+0 to
-# when running with blocks storage.
-0 to disable.
+# disable.
 # CLI flag: -querier.max-fetched-chunk-bytes-per-query
 [max_fetched_chunk_bytes_per_query: <int> | default = 0]